tomciosegal/nutri-store/README.md

     <img src="https://nutri-store.s3-eu-west-1.amazonaws.com/media/images/navbar.jpg" alt="TheNutristore Navbar on desktop devices" aria-label="Nutristore" />
 </div>

-- The navbar features on every page, however developer would like to implement a functionality where footer nabar are not rendering oon checkout pages, unfortnatelly could not find proper guindence to do it.
+- The navbar features on every page  but along with header does not display on checkout pages in order to to remove distractions and links that would take the user away from their cart once they decide to start the checkout process.

 - In desktop view on the left side of the navbar is a list of the categories:View All, Protein, Carbs, Merch.